ORTHOPAEDIC

 YOUNG HUMAN CHONDROCYTE EXPANSION IN THE QUANTUM® HOLLOW-FIBRE BIOREACTOR

-Charlotte Hulme, John Garcia, Claire Mennan, Sally Roberts, Robert Freeman, Nigel Kiely, Derfel Williams and Karina Wright
+Charlotte Hulme, John Garcia, Claire Mennan, Robert Freeman, Nigel Kiely, Derfel Williams and Karina Wright

 USING GENOMIC SEQUENCING TO DIAGNOSE ORTHOPAEDIC INFECTIONS